-Illegal Truck Trips: Enforcement efforts stepped up at Cornelius Pass Project
+Illegal truck trips: Enforcement efforts stepped up at Cornelius Pass Project

 “The project does not yet have a confirmed date for reopening the road, but a reopening in October is expected,” he said.
 “We are working with the contractor to expedite the remaining work items as quickly as possible”

-Pullen said updates on the Cornelius Pass improvement schedule will be issued in the coming weeks
+Pullen said updates on the pass improvement work schedule will be issued in the coming weeks

 Recent Construction